turingschool/mod-0-curriculum/session5/index.md

 ### Other Reminders

 * This is your last mod 0 session
-* When you start working on Mythical Creatures in Mod 1, think back to OOP, classes and methods in mod 0
+* When you start working on Mythical Creatures in Mod 1, think back to OOP, classes and methods in Mod 0
 * Moving forward:
   * Keep up the hard work
   * Keep asking questions in your cohort channels
-  * Ellen, Mason and I are still around if you need us
+  * Ellen, Mason and David are still around if you need us
-  * Capstone is due in a couple weeks! (see your mod 0 calendar)
+  * Capstone is due Wednesday (see your mod 0 calendar)

 * Learning to code is much more like exercise than epiphanies - Think about MJ!